Skip to content

 • Direct parental supervision is necessary to prevent playground problems and injuries.

-• Never leave children unattended in apartments or outside in the common areas.
+• Never leave children unattended in apartments, hallways, study rooms, any indoor or outside common areas.

 • Ensure that your children, visitors and guests observe Quiet Hours.